English-medium education: Wales

 The Laws in Wales Acts 1535–1542, passed by the Parliament of England, annexing Wales to the Kingdom of England are sometimes known as the "Acts of Union."

-An often quoted example of the effects on the Welsh language is the first section of the 1535 Act, which states: "the people of the same dominion have and do daily use a speche nothing like ne consonant to the naturall mother tonge used within this Realme" and then declares the intention "utterly to extirpe alle and singular sinister usages and customs" belonging to Wales.
+An often quoted example of the effects on the Welsh language is the first section of the Laws in Wales Act 1535, which states: "the people of the same dominion have and do daily use a speech nothing like nor consonant to the natural mother tongue used within this realm" and then declares the intention "utterly to extirpate all and singular sinister usages and customs" belonging to Wales.

-Section 20 of the 1535 Act makes English the only language of the law courts and that those who used Welsh would not be appointed to any public office in Wales:
+Section 20 of the Laws in Wales Act 1535 makes English the only language of the law courts and states that those who used Welsh would not be appointed to any public office in Wales:

 An effect of this language clause was to lay the foundation for creating a thoroughly Anglicised ruling class of landed gentry in Wales, which would have many consequences.

-The parts of the 1535 Act relating to language were definitively repealed only in 1993, by the Welsh Language Act 1993, though annotations on the Statute Law Database copy of the act reads that sections 18–21 were repealed by the Statute Law Revision Act 1887.
+The parts of the Laws in Wales Act 1535 relating to language were definitively repealed only in 1993, by the Welsh Language Act 1993, though annotations on the Statute Law Database copy of the act read that sections 18–21 were repealed by the Statute Law Revision Act 1887.

 In July 1846, the British Government appointed three commissioners to inquire into the state of education in Wales; the Commissioners were all monoglot English-speakers.

-The Commissioners reported to the Government on 1 July 1847 in three large blue-bound volumes - the Reports of the Commissioners of Inquiry into the state of education in Wales".
+The Commissioners reported to the Government on 1 July 1847 in three large blue-bound volumes – the Reports of the Commissioners of Inquiry into the state of education in Wales".
 This report quickly became known in Wales as Brad y Llyfrau Gleision (The Treason of the Blue Books) as, apart from documenting the state of education in Wales, the Commissioners were also free with their comments disparaging the language, Non-conformity, and the morals of the Welsh people in general.
-An immediate effect of the report was for a belief to take root in the minds of ordinary people that the only way for Welsh people to get on in the world was through the medium of English, and an inferiority complex developed about the Welsh language whose effects have not yet been completely eradicated.
+An immediate effect of the report was the belief to take root in the minds of ordinary people that the only way for Welsh people to get on in the world was through the medium of English, and an inferiority complex developed about the Welsh language the effects of which have not yet been completely eradicated.
 The historian Kenneth O. Morgan referred to the significance of the report and its consequences as "the Glencoe and the Amritsar of Welsh history".